PHPCSStandards/PHPCSStandards.github.io/wiki/Fixing-Errors-Automatically.md

     Processing config.php [PHP => 8009 tokens in 957 lines]...
 DONE in 421ms (155 fixable violations)
         => Fixing file: 0/155 violations remaining [made 7 passes]...
 DONE in 937ms
     Patched 2 files
     Time: 2.55 secs, Memory: 25.00Mb

-> If you do not have access to the diff or patch commands within your development environment, specify the `--no-patch` command line argument.
-PHPCBF will use PHP to replace the content of your files.
->
-    $ phpcbf /path/to/code --no-patch
-    Processing init.php [PHP => 7875 tokens in 960 lines]...
-DONE in 274ms (12 fixable violations)
-        => Fixing file: 0/12 violations remaining [made 3 passes]...
-DONE in 412ms
-        => File was overwritten
-    Processing config.php [PHP => 8009 tokens in 957 lines]...
-DONE in 421ms (155 fixable violations)
-        => Fixing file: 0/155 violations remaining [made 7 passes]...
-DONE in 937ms
-        => File was overwritten
-    Fixed 2 files
-    Time: 2.55 secs, Memory: 25.00Mb

 If you do not want to overwrite existing files, you can specify the `--suffix` command line argument and provide a filename suffix to use for new files.
 A fixed copy of each file will be created and stored in the same directory as the original file.
 If a file already exists with the new name, it will be overwritten.